renolteng/NemCommunityClient/docs/api.md

 * Dependent from NIS: _No_

 ### /addressbook/accountlabel/change
-Changes an exiting account label in an address book.
+Changes an existing account label in an address book.

 * Request Method: _POST_
 * Request: [AddressBookNamePasswordBag](viewModel.md#addressbooknamepasswordbag)